SLSN 2017egm in a solar-metallicity host but in a young, metal poor population (Izzo et al. 2018)

 Recent publications and highlights.
 A full publication list can be found in this ADS repository

-Currently we have no open positions at HETH.
-However, we are always looking for new people.
-In the following we list possible funding sources for postdocs and students:
+Currently we have no open positions at HETH but are always looking for new people.
+A PhD fellowship will become available in early 2019.
+In the following we list possible funding sources for students and postdocs: